MajorBox/Demo_Shadergraph_UUG/README.md

 # Demo_Shadergraph_UUG
-Small demo made for a Unity User Group talk
+Small demo made for a Unity User Group talk\
+Made with Unity 2019.1.3\